talisma-cassoma/Notepad-with-nodeJs/README.md

     <img alt="App functions" title="App functions " src="images/appFunction.png" with="100%"/>
 </p>
 <p>
-the button changes depending on the mode if we just see the notes it stays like this:</p>
+the button changes depending on the mode, if we just see the notes it stays like this:</p>
 <p align="center">
     <img alt="delete Note" title="delete Note" src="images/deleteNote.gif"/>